manpreet-rai/game-egg-catcher/README.md

 This will create a desktop shortcut, that you can launch to play this game.

 Ⓒ Copyright 2021 Manpreet Rai.
-All rights reserved.
+Some rights reserved.
+You are free to play and share this game.